dhananiahmad/Test-Repo/README.md

 Test-Repo
 =========

-This is my time creating a Repo in GitHub
+This is my first time creating a Repo in GitHub